Muzan67/taskinator/README.md

 ## Questions / Inquiry

 - You can view more of my projects at https://github.com/Muzan67
-- My Github username is Muzan67, the repository for Taskinator can be found at
+- My Github username is Muzan67, the repository for Taskinator can be found at: https://muzan67.github.io/taskinator/
 - The Github page for this project can be accessed using the following link: https://muzan67.github.io/robot-gladiators/
-- If you have any questions about this projects, please contact me directly at ac.tendo67@gmail.com
+- If you have any questions about this projects, please contact me directly at: ac.tendo67@gmail.com
 - How to reach me: https://www.linkedin.com/in/alejandro-cortez1967/

 ## Contribution